 Creswick Woollen Mills Supporting Australian Alpaca Industry

 Creswick Woollen Mills understands that the alpaca wool industry is full of opportunity and benefits.
-We wish to bring the best quality alpaca wool garments to our customers, with the confidence of complete product satisfaction.
+We wish to bring the best quality alpaca wool garments to our customers in 2022, with the confidence of complete product satisfaction.